 Outlook and conclusions

-In conclusion, there are still substantial procedural and crucial issues to be implemented and solved, but future reforms and the lively debate in jurisprudence and doctrine allow us to remain positive about the potential future improvement of the security litigation field.
+In conclusion, there are still substantial procedural crucial issues to be resolved with the aim of boosting the security litigation field.

 1 Daniele Geronzi, Stefano Parlatore and Daria Pastore are partners, and Bianca Berardicurti is a managing associate at Legance – Avvocati Associati.